 Because the rooftop had seen his face when Ellie sang the bridge.

-And the internet had slowed that face down frame by frame.
+And because the internet had slowed that face down frame by frame.

 The credits shifted six months later.